ianbollinger/haskell-style-guide/haskell-style.md

     | otherwise = filter p xs
 ```

-### Blank Lines
+### Blank lines

-One blank line between top-level definitions.
-No blank lines between
+Use one blank line between top-level definitions.
+Do not place blank lines between
 type signatures and function definitions.
 Add one blank line between
 functions in a type class instance declaration if the functions bodies
 are large.
-Use your judgement.

 ### Whitespace

-Surround binary operators with a single space on either side.
-Use
+Surround binary operators with a single space on either side; this is
-your better judgement for the insertion of spaces around arithmetic
-operators but always be consistent about whitespace on either side of
-a binary operator.
-Don't insert a space after a lambda.
+optional for arithmetic operators.
+Do not insert a space after the
+lambda symbol (`\`).

-### Data Declarations
+### Data declarations

-Align the constructors in a data type definition.
-Example:
+Align constructors in a data type definition.
+For example:

 ```haskell
 data Tree a = Branch !a !(Tree a) !(Tree a)
             | Leaf
 ```

-For long type names the following formatting is also acceptable:
+For long type names, the following formatting is also acceptable:

 ```haskell
 data HttpException